kylemanna/blog.kylemanna.com/_posts/2013-06-09-use-imapfilter-to-filter-spam-part2.md

 Test It
 -------

+Run <code>imapfilter -v</code> to launch imapfilter and see if the configuration is working.

-Running <code>~/.imapfilter/wrapper.py</code> should launch the python script.
+<s>Running <code>~/.imapfilter/wrapper.py</code> should launch the python script.
 The python script will fork itself and then launch imapfilter.
-Watch <code>~/.imapfilter/imapfilter.log</code> for errors.
-At first there may be server or authentication issues, so be ready for them.
+Watch <code>~/.imapfilter/imapfilter.log</code> for errors.</s>  At first there may be server or authentication issues, so be ready for them.

 Fix the problem.
 No telling what could go wrong.